analuisadev/100-Days-Of-Code/README.md

 Day Eight: Message Bot
 Day Nine: Calculate your monthly fees
-Day Ten: The summary was commissioned when I sent it through GitHub desktop Day Eleven: Test of punctuated traffic laws (NOW)
+Day Ten: The summary was commissioned when I sent it through GitHub desktop Day Eleven: Test of punctuated traffic laws
+Day Twelve: Integer converter in Binary, Octal and Hexadecimal (NOW)